microsoft/LightGBM/docs/Installation-Guide.rst

 Installation Guide
 ==================

-This is a guide for building various versions of the LightGBM Command Line Interface (CLI).
+This is a guide for building the LightGBM Command Line Interface (CLI).
 If you want to build the Python-package or R-package please refer to `Python-package`_ and `R-package`_ folders respectively.

 All instructions below are aimed at compiling the 64-bit version of LightGBM.
 It is worth compiling the 32-bit version only in very rare special cases involving environmental limitations.
-The 32-bit version is slow and untested, so use it on your own risk and don't forget to adjust some of the commands below when installing.
+The 32-bit version is slow and untested, so use it at your own risk and don't forget to adjust some of the commands below when installing.

 If you need to build a static library instead of a shared one, you can add ``-DBUILD_STATIC_LIB=ON`` to CMake flags.